-With discarding method only one of the half-frames is exposed, the other one is left behind.
+With the discarding method, only one of the half-frames is exposed and the other one is left behind.
 The interlaced resolutions get cut in halves.
 This filter is great for slow computers.
 It also gives interlaced videos a movie-like look with judder.

 It’s a combination of Bob and linear interpolation.
 Each line is not doubled but is made as the average of the previous and next coming lines.

 This filter illustrates a half-frame that was made as the average of 2 original half-frames.

 It creates a full image by using the odd lines from the odd half-frame.
 The even lines appear with the help of a complicated algorithm that takes data from both half-frames.

 The filter makes a full image of the odd lines taken from the odd half-frame.
 It creates the even lines via a complicated algorithm that uses temporal as well as spatial interpolation.

 It’s a mix of Bob and Yadif interpolation.

 Phosphor displays the latest 2 half-frames.
 The old one fades out.
 This fade effect can be easily configured.